 3. Holly Brown

-How about an ice-cream bowl that you can eat?!
-The biscuit cone comes shaped like a bowl, filled with creamy goodness (very photogenic too).
-The chocoholics will love the Oh Fudge topped with brownie bits and fudge sauce.
-For the Instagrammers, the Holly Starlet is a beautiful blue with sprinkles on top.
-For those going all out for their cheat day, try their Crazy Shakes (or share with a friend!) – it’s a milkshake topped with doughnuts, gelato, sprinkles, and MORE!
+How about an ice cream bowl that you can eat?!
+At Holly Brown, you can opt for a biscuit cone that comes shaped like a bowl, filled with creamy (and photogenic) goodness.
+Chocoholics will love the Oh Fudge topped with brownie bits and fudge sauce.
+For the Instagrammers, go for the Holly Starlet, which is a beautiful blue scoop with sprinkles on top.
+And for those going all out on their cheat day, try their Crazy Shakes – super indulgent milkshakes topped with doughnuts, gelato, sprinkles, and more!

 Holly Brown has multiple locations in Hong Kong.